angelvillar96/Invisibility_Cloak/README.md

 This project uses image processing techniques in order to simulate an invisibility cloak like the on in the movie "Harry Potter and the Philosopher's Stone"

-## Installation
+## Get this repository

 #### Clone

-- Clone this repository by running 'https://gitlab.com/angelvillar96/invisible-cloak.git'
+> Clone this repository by running 'https://gitlab.com/angelvillar96/invisible-cloak.git'

 #### Requirements